 Philippa published the first monograph on 'The Penal Voluntary Sector', which won the 2017 British Society of Criminology Book Prize.
 For Prof M Bosworth (Oxford), it "develops a fresh approach to penal power that should reorient the field of study".
 Prof S Maruna (Manchester) noted: "Tomczak's sophisticated, empirical exploration of the voluntary sector's involvement in that most involuntary of sectors, the UK's penal system, simply could not be more timely or more badly needed.
 It fills an enormous gap in the criminological literature while opening up dozens of new avenues for new research.
 A real path-breaker".

 She has published articles in leading journals including the British Journal of Criminology and Theoretical Criminology and her work has been cited by scholars based globally, including Australia, Canada, the USA, Finland and New Zealand.
-She has been invited to peer review articles for journals including: Theoretical Criminology, Criminology and Criminal Justice, Critical Criminology, Journal of Forensic Psychiatry and Psychology and International Review of Victimology.
+She has been invited to peer review articles for journals including: British Journal of Social Work; Theoretical Criminology, Criminology and Criminal Justice, Journal of Forensic Psychiatry and Psychology and International Review of Victimology.
 During 2017 and 2018, Philippa organised a series of international conferences with high profile speakers, on topics including 'Death in Punishment', the 'Voluntary Sector in Criminal Justice' and 'Emerging Criminal Justice Voluntary Sector Scholarship'.
 Philippa was shortlisted for the Political Studies Association's Total Exposure programme in 2017 and pitched a programme: 'Suicides in prison: Should we care?' to media experts.

 Philippa has extensive experience of mentoring early career scholars and was commended as a University of Sheffield dedicated outstanding thesis mentor in November 2017.
 She has taught across undergraduate Criminology modules at the Universities of Sheffield and Manchester, having a range of lecturing and seminar-taking experience.
 She has examined a PhD thesis at the University of Portsmouth Institute of Criminal Justice Studies and supervised Masters' level dissertations.